jaxxa/RimworldSuccessionGame_2016-08/README.md

 * Hospitality

 ### Simple Rules:
-* One season per player, no reloads.
+* One season per player
+* No reloads
 * Max 2 days on the game then send it to the other dude (no way to enforce it guys but it will be more fun like that)
 * Document your reign as Overseer send me what you get and I'll try to post it on the Stories board (if someone has a better idea or skills to create a share page where we can add our stories let me know)